What is a Non-Recourse Loan?

 The difference between recourse and non-recourse loans is that in a non-recourse loan, if the borrower defaults (i.e., the IRA), the lender/issuer can seize only the collateral, which is usually the property purchased through the IRA.
 The underwriter of the non-recourse loan only uses the IRA’s ability to repay the loan back.
 Since the IRA holder cannot extend their personal credit worthiness to the IRA, the IRA investment must have enough income to warrant the lender to fund the non-recourse loan.
 Most lenders will only fund multi-family dwellings to mitigate risk.
 To lessen the risk of repayment, non-recourse lenders typically requires for the IRA to put a larger down payment, at a minimum, of at least 50% of the value of the property.

-Use non-recourse loans as an alternative to all-cash purchases using a self-directed IRA
+Many investors choose to take advantage of a non-recourse loan as an alternative to all-cash purchases using a self-directed IRA.

-Since an IRA holder cannot extend credit to an IRA to purchase an investment, it requires a non-recourse loan for all real estate purchases that use leverage within a self-directed IRA.
+Since an IRA holder cannot extend credit to an IRA to purchase an investment, a non-recourse loan is required for all real estate purchases that use leverage within a self-directed IRA.

-How Do Non-Recourse Loans work in an IRA?
+How does a Non-Recourse Loan work in an IRA?

 Disclaimer: The Entrust Group does not offer investment, tax, financial or legal advice to clients.
 Individuals who believe they need advice should consult with the appropriate professional(s) licensed in that area.
 The above information is NOT intended to be tax or legal advice, as Entrust does not provide legal and/or tax advice.
 It is designed only to educate investors and to help factor in variables when making investment decisions.